 The Iridium broadband terminals will receive data from a complex combination of sensors and data gathering equipment hosted by each system.
 That information will then be relayed to The Ocean Cleanup’s headquarters in Rotterdam in real-time.
 Iridium’s unique constellation of 66 interconnected low-earth orbit (LEO) satellites requires no local ground infrastructure and provides the robustness, reliability, and redundancy needed to ensure this critical data is delivered as expected.

-Iridium is nearing complete deployment of its next-generation satellite constellation, Iridium NEXT.
+Iridium is nearing complete deployment of its next-generation satellite constellation, Iridium NEXT, good for The Ocean Cleanup.
 The new constellation is completely replacing the previous network of 66 interconnected satellites.
 To date there have been seven successful Iridium NEXT launches completed by SpaceX, deploying 65 new satellites.
 One launch remains before completion of the company’s historic constellation refresh.
 In total 75 new satellites are being launched to LEO of which 66 will be in the active constellation with nine on-orbit spares.

 Iridium is the only mobile voice and data satellite communications network that spans the entire globe.
 Iridium enables connections between people, organizations, and assets to and from anywhere in real time.
 Together with its ecosystem of partner companies Iridium delivers an innovative and rich portfolio of reliable solutions for markets that require truly global communications.
 The company has a major development program underway for its next-generation network; Iridium NEXT.
 Iridium Communications Inc. is headquartered in McLean, Va., U.S.A., and its common stock trades on the NASDAQ Global Select Market under the ticker symbol IRDM.
 For more information about Iridium products, services, and partner solutions visit www.iridium.com.